 If the company has knowledge that a counterparty is financially impaired, the company shall establish a margin for the risk of default by the counterparty.
 In the absence of knowledge that the counterparty is financially impaired, the company is not required to establish a margin for the risk of default by the counterparty.

-A company shall include the cash flows from a reinsurance agreement or amendment in calculating the SR if such qualifies for credit in compliance with Appendix A-791 of the Accounting Practices and Procedures Manual.
+A company shall include the cash flows from a reinsurance agreement or amendment in calculating the DR and/or SR if such qualifies for credit in compliance with Appendix A-791 of the Accounting Practices and Procedures Manual.
 If a reinsurance agreement or amendment does not qualify for credit for reinsurance but treating the reinsurance agreement or amendment as if it did so qualify would result in a reduction to the company’s surplus, then the company shall increase the aggregate reserve by the absolute value of such reductions in surplus.

-In order to determine the SR and DR on a pre-reinsurance ceded basis, accumulated deficiencies, scenario reserves, and the resulting SR and DR shall be determined ignoring the effects of reinsurance ceded within the projections.
+In order to determine the DR and/or SR on a pre-reinsurance ceded basis, accumulated deficiencies, scenario reserves, and the resulting DR and/or SR shall be determined ignoring the effects of reinsurance ceded within the projections.
 Different approaches may be used to determine the starting assets on the ceded portion of the contracts, dependent upon the characteristics of a given treaty:

 For a standard coinsurance treaty, where the assets supporting the ceded liabilities were transferred to the assuming reinsurer, one acceptable approach involves a projection based on using starting assets on the ceded portion of the policies that are similar to those supporting the retained portion of the ceded policies or supporting similar types of policies.
 Scaling up each asset supporting the retained portion of the contract is also an acceptable method.